IS-120/responsive-images-svg/README.md

 ## :art: Add a hero image using `<picture>`

 A hero image is a large banner image that is displayed at the top of a webpage and is the first image visitors see.
-For examples, view Justinmind's' [post of 20 inspiring hero image websites](https://www.justinmind.com/blog/inspiring-hero-image-websites/) or search for examples on your own.
-Hero images should not include text.
-We will add text on top of our hero image in a later assignment after we learn CSS.
+The actual image in a hero images should not include text.
+We will learn how to add text on top of our hero image in a later assignment.

 | :bulb: Hero videos                                                                                      |
 | ------------------------------------------------------------------------------------------------------- |
 | _Hero videos are becoming popular, and we will learn how to create a hero video later in the semester_. |

-A `<picture>` element allows for _art direction_, or different versions of images cropped to display best on different screen sizes.
+A `<picture>` element allows for _art direction_, or different versions of images cropped to display best on different screen sizes and devices.
 Below is an example of images cropped to display on (from left to right) a laptop, a tablet, and a mobile phone.
 ![art-direction](/images/art-direction.jpg)

 For this assignment we will create three versions of images for laptops, tablets, and mobile devices.
 There are no "set" widths and heights to use, but for this assignment, assume